giellalt/lang-sme/docs/sme.jspwiki.md

-!!!Punctuation symbols
+# Punctuation symbols

  * __LEXICON Punctuation_SME   __ contains the list
 of punctuation symbols that are problematic from a normative point of view, and only those.
 Everything else is coming from the standard Punctuation lexicon.

-They are all tagged ''+RIGHT'' even though the correct quotation mark is supposed to be used on both sides.
+They are all tagged *+RIGHT* even though the correct quotation mark is supposed to be used on both sides.
 This is done to simplify generation, by keeping the same tagging as the standard analysis.